-- 1. In February 2022, DNB released its updated countercyclical capital buffer (CCyB) framework.
-DNB has currently set this buffer at 0% but aims to reach a CCyB of 2% in a standard risk environment.
-DNB communicated that the CCyB requirement will increase by 1% in 2023, and another 1% in 2024.
+- In February 2022, DNB released its updated countercyclical capital buffer (CCyB) framework.
+DNB has already increased this buffer to 1% from 0% as per 1 May 2023 but aims to reach a CCyB of 2% in a standard risk environment.
+DNB communicated that the CCyB requirement will increase by another 1% in 2024.
 This increase in capital requirements will be reflected in NN Bank's total capital target which, all other things being equal, will increase from 15.7% in 2022 to 17.7% in 2024 - 2.
-On 24 June 2020, NN Group announced in its Capital Markets Day a net operating return on equity target for NN Bank of 12% or higher in the medium term
+On 17 November 2022, NN Group announced in its Capital Markets Day a net operating return on equity target for NN Bank of 12% or higher in the medium term